matthewmartinf/Seagrass_mapping_methods_Floyd2025/README.md

 # Seagrass mapping methods Floyd 2025

-This repo contains code associated with "Evaluating methods for high resolution, national-scale seagrass mapping in Google Earth Engine".
+This repo contains code associated with "Evaluating methods for high resolution, national-scale seagrass mapping in Google Earth Engine" by Matthew Floyd, Holly K East, and Andrew J Suggitt.

 The worflows used here apply methods developed by other researchers in the remote sensing community, their work is acknowledged and cited in the manuscript.